 PowerPoint 2019, 2016, 2013, and 365

 There is no fixed DPI limit.
-Slide export is only limited by how big the resulting bitmap gets.
-PowerPoint can support creating bitmaps up to ~100,000,000 pixels (width x height).
-For standard widescreen slides (13.3" x 7.5") this means a maximum DPI of 1000.
-For the old style 10" x 7.5" slides this means a maximum of 1155 DPI, but depending on slide size, this can be more or less.
+Slide export is limited only by how large the resulting bitmap gets.
+PowerPoint can support bitmaps up to 100,000,000 pixels (width x height).
+For standard widescreen slides (13.3" x 7.5"), this means a maximum DPI of 1,000.
+For the older style 10" x 7.5" slides, this typically means a maximum DPI of 1,155.

 PowerPoint 2010 and older